OpenFAST/openfast/docs/source/dev/performance.rst

 - ServoDyn

 This is a land based NREL 5-MW turbine simulation using BeamDyn as the structural module.
-It simulates 20 seconds with a timestep size of 0.001 seconds and executes in `3m 55s <https://my.cdash.org/testDetails.php?test=40171217&build=1649048>`__ on NREL's `Peregrine <https://www.nrel.gov/hpc/peregrine-system.html>`__ supercomputer.
+It simulates 20 seconds with a time step size of 0.001 seconds and executes in `3m 55s <https://my.cdash.org/testDetails.php?test=40171217&build=1649048>`__ on NREL's `Peregrine <https://www.nrel.gov/hpc/peregrine-system.html>`__ supercomputer.